 By establishing and publishing these Standards & Guidelines, it is AAIMCo's purpose . . .

-- to promote the quality of appraisals performed by AAIMCo members, and - to establish consistent procedures, standards and guidelines that can be recognized formally and legally by the courts and higher authorities.
+- to increase the quality of appraisals performed by AAIMCo members and other appraisers of insurance entities, and - to establish procedures, standards, guidelines and methodologies that recognize the need for reliable, consistent presentation of financial information and